 We all know that Birmingham isn’t shit.
 We’ve spent nearly 20 years telling people, showing the world, and often undermining our case.
-Tired of falling back on the same old cliches, or past achievements, we look at the ineffable reasons why we say ‘Birmingham: it’s not shit’ and attempt to eff it.
+In our new book we lay out the ineffable reasons why we say ‘Birmingham: it’s not shit’ and attempt to eff it.

 Cliff Richard is not from Birmingham; reason for celebration enough some might think, but they are cynics and have no place in this discussion.
 A fleeting mention of Cliff Richards makes me think of Birmingham and smile, for Cliff is somehow part of Birmingham — almost is Birmingham on another plane of existence.